 Members of the WCU fraternity and sorority community participate in a wide variety of educational programming on such topics as leadership development, diversity initiatives, alcohol and other drug education, personal health, and career networking.
 The Office of Fraternity and Sorority Life provides direction in programming such as:

-Fraternities and sororities exist to support the academic mission, vision, and values of the University.
-The Office for Fraternity and Sorority Life conducts a yearly assessment of its chapters in order to determine how the core values of individual fraternities and sororities support West Chester University and how a chapter impacts on the co-curricular experience at WCU.
+Fraternities and sororities were founded to support the academic mission, vision, and values of the host institution where a chapter is recognized.
+The Office for Fraternity and Sorority Life conducts a yearly assessment of its chapters in order to determine how the core values of individual fraternities and sororities support West Chester University.
+It is also the intention of the Office for Fraternity and Sorority Life to evaluate its impact on the co-curricular experience at WCU.

 The Fraternal Values Society exists to provide a home for the values based fraternity/sorority experience on our campus, to provide voice to the values movement.
 It creates a sustainable network for those who want their experience to be representative of the founding fraternal/ethical values of our organizations.
 Its mission is to illuminate the central values that guided the historical founding of general fraternities and sororities, and to incorporate these values into the contemporary fraternity and sorority experience.